digiscot/digiscot-website/pages/projects/moray-firth.md

 ## Project milestones
+The course is running really well in Inverness Prison with 10 participants regulalrly taking part in the weekly digital media sessions.
+They have been creating features for the production of their own show and producing the voice links which will then need to be digitally edited in the weeks ahead.
+Due to the nature of the prison and the varying length of stays it was decided to run the course on a rolling basis for 36 weeks allowing any number of participants, up to a maximum of 10 per week, to take part.
+It is expected that over a 36 week period we will have seen more than 36 trainees for an average of 8 weeks each.
+They are using portable digital recorders and managing digital media files on the computer systems, digital editing software and enhancing skills previously learnt.
 Radio skills course poster:

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/133867571@N05/18419966329/in/datetaken/" title="Prison-A4-Poster-Final"><img src="https://farm1.staticflickr.com/302/18419966329_6bce87efe7_k.jpg" width="1448" height="2048" alt="Prison-A4-Poster-Final"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
+Summer School is in full flow and the trainees are busy working hard putting together their own shows to be showcased on Monster FM in September.
+They have had lectures on radio presenting, practicals on digital desk driving, portable digital recorders and the transfer of data.
+They have been planning digital content, writing and interviewing and then digitally editing using the relevant software and entering the voice links for their music.
+All of this digital content is being planned to a precise show time schedule.
+The plan had originally been for them to record an hour long show but it seems they're all keen and may each be able to produce up to 4 hours of show.
 Summer school poster:

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/133867571@N05/18418160858/in/datetaken/" title="ICA-Summer-School-Advert"><img src="https://farm1.staticflickr.com/436/18418160858_aa45029c2b_z.jpg" width="640" height="498" alt="ICA-Summer-School-Advert"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>